marcoporri/platformsh-docs/docs/src/administration/users.md

 platform user:update user1@example.com -r production:v,development:c
 ```

-After you change a user's role for an environment type, you must trigger a redeploy each environment to propagate access changes.
-You can redeploy using the CLI command `platform redeploy`.
+After you change a user's role for an environment type, you don’t need to redeploy to propagate SSH access changes to each environment.

 {{< /codetabs >}}